 How to Store Apples

-Though best in autumn, apples are available year-round.
-Store in a dry, cool place.
-They’ll keep best if the individual apples don’t touch–it’s true, one bad apple spoils the bunch!
-If you store them in the fridge, keep them away from lettuce and other delicate produce, as apples cause fruits and vegetables to ripen and/or spoil faster.
+Though they’re at their best when they’re freshly picked in autumn, apples that ship and store well are available year-round.
+When you get them home, store in a dry, cool place.
+They’ll keep best if the individual apples don’t touch: It’s true, one bad apple spoils the bunch!
+If you store them in the fridge, keep them away from lettuce and other delicate produce, as the ethylene gas naturally produced by apples causes fruits and vegetables to ripen and/or spoil faster.

 - See our complete collection of Apple Dessert Recipes.